canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 Using the above code, we achieve a maximum correlation error of :code:`5e-7`, a score lower than the best score achieved with :code:`pyDOE`.
 Note that :code:`correlation_scorer_factory` is essentially a simplified version of :class:`.MaxCorrelationScorerFactory` which is one of the two weighted objectives used by default.
-We used the above implementation instead to demonstrate the ability to define custom scoring functions, including those that are domain specific.
+This implementation was chosen to demonstrate the ability to define custom scoring functions, including those tailored to specific domains and even penalty functions representing constraints.
+Support for actual constraints is currently not on our road map.
+If you are interested in this functionality, please create an issue on `github <https://github.com/canbooo/experiment-design>`.

-In any case, things (might) get worse when we map the probabilities to the actual parameter space.
-Let us consider a space with two non-normal variables.
+However, mapping probabilities to the actual parameter space may lead to worse results.
+Let's consider a space with two non-normal variables.
 We can map the probabilities using the :class:`.ParameterSpace.value_of` method.

 .. code:: python